Helping a Loved One After Coronary Artery Bypass Graft SurgerySkip to the navigation

 People in recovery from coronary artery bypass graft (CABG) surgery may need assistance from family members and friends in a variety of ways.
 You may help your loved one for several weeks during recovery with a number of tasks, including shopping, cleaning, and driving.
+You can also help support your loved one in making healthy lifestyle changes, such as eating healthy foods.
 Also, he or she may rely on you for emotional support.

 If you have a family member or other loved one who has just returned home from the hospital after CABG surgery, you may want to know what you can do to help.
 Your loved one may not be able to do normal activities and may also need a great deal of encouragement and emotional support.

 Your loved one who has just had open-heart surgery may have considerable physical limitations.
 So he or she may rely on others for help with relatively simple but important tasks.
 You and your friends and family may choose to assume a large role in managing his or her day-to-day life.
 You can help by: